chasereckling/coin_combo/README.md

 Setup:
 ------

 Coin Counter uses ruby version 2.2.0.

-After you download Coin Counter navigate to the 'coin_counter' file folder in your terminal then run the following command to install the Gemfile:
+1. After you download Coin Counter navigate to the 'coin_counter' file folder in your terminal then run the following    command to install the Gemfile:

    $ bundle install

-next run ruby app.rb in the terminal
+2. next run ruby app.rb in the terminal:

    $ ruby app.rb

-and in your browser navigate to the url: localhost:4567.
+3. in your browser navigate to the url: localhost:4567.

 Copyright and Licensing: